adityainduraj/secondbrain/content/00 - Acads/OS/OS - Midterm Notes/OS - Chapter 6 - Process Synchronization.md

 release(lock); // after leaving the critical section, release the lock.
 ```
-Locks can lead to potential issues like [[Chapter 7 - Deadlocks]] (if multiple processes are waiting for each other's locks) or **priority inversion** (if a lower-priority process holds the lock while a higher-priority process is waiting).
+Locks can lead to potential issues like [[OS - Chapter 7 - Deadlocks]] (if multiple processes are waiting for each other's locks) or **priority inversion** (if a lower-priority process holds the lock while a higher-priority process is waiting).

 ---
 # Peterson's Solution